jren-jane/cv/README.md

 ## :computer: Project experiences
 - Monetary economics models
-  - Extracted and analyzed statistics from the price quote dataset from the Office for National Statistics website
-  - Built a large-scale New Keynesian DSGE model to predict the output and inflation responses after the temporary VAT cut in the UK in 2009
+  - Using a Bayesian likelihood approach, estimated a large-scale dynamic stochastic general equilibrium model for the UK economy using 7 macroeconomic time series, and made predictions of the output and inflation responses during the temporary VAT cut in the UK in 2009

+- Machine learning models
+  - Coded machine learning algorithms and procedures from scratch.
+Models include linear and polynomial regression, discriminative and generative classifiers, svm, and neural networks.
+Procedures include data preparation, model estimation, hyperparameter tuning, performance evaluation, and visualization.

-- Labor search models
+- Deep learning models
-  - Established the monthly transition rates and the Beveridge curve from IPUMS-CPS data
-  - Simulated a dataset and recover the model parameters via maximum likelihood estimation
-  - Solved a labor search model with stochastic health status using dynamic programming
+  - Made multi-step-ahead forecast on multivariate time series using vector-autoregression model, recursive neural network model and long short-term memory model.

 - Advanced time series models
-  - Coded break point and sample split tests on a vector-autoregression model, with bootstrap and a Monte-Carlo experiment
+  - Explored finite sample properties of the breakpoint test on a vector-autoregression model, with bootstrap and Monte-Carlo experiments.

-- Quantitative finance models
-  - Priced an accumulator option using analytical approximation and Monte-Carlo simulations
+- Java progrmming
+  - Built a simple banking web application with which users can view product information, convert currency, transfer funds and view transaction records in different currencies.
+The app implements an MVC structure and works with a MySQL database at the backend.

 ## :black_nib: Language and skills
-- Familiar with Python, Matlab, mySQL, Java, Stata and LaTeX
+- Familiar with Python, MATLAB, mySQL, Java and LaTeX
 - Fluent in oral and written English, native in Chinese

 ## :e-mail: Contact information